hyperledger/fabric/docs/source/performance.md

             gatewayService: 500
 ```

 The Peer Gateway Service, first released in v2.4 of Hyperledger Fabric, introduced the `gatewayService` limit with a default of 500.
 However, this default can restrict network TPS, so you may need to increase this value to allow more concurrent requests.
-The maximum suggested limit is 20000 concurrent requests.

 ### CouchDB cache setting